Ashitosh-Golabanvi/Registration-Application/README.md

 **Execution Steps:**

 * First Open Xampp Control Panel and start "Apache" And "MySQL".
+* Click on Admin Option of MySQL.
+And Create one empty database as "registration" in phpMyAdmin.

 Open Visual Studio Code:
 * Take New Terminal.